Observation of the Non-linear Meissner Effect: Introduction

+Here we present measurements of $\lambda(H)$ for two putative nodal superconductors; CeCoIn$_5$ and LaFePO which show convincingly that the predicted field dependence of $\lambda$ is present in nodal superconductors and this field dependence decreases with increasing temperature as expected.
+Our measurements of a third material, KFe$_2$As, are markedly different which we argue results from a small but finite non-nodal gap in this superconductor.
+We show how the combination of the effect of field and temperature on $\lambda$ can be used to distinguish between the case where there is a small density of impurities in a nodal superconductor from the case where there is a small but finite energy gap.

 CeCoIn$_5$ has been extensively studied using many probes including specific heat, thermal conductivity $\kappa(T)$ \cite{Movshovich2001,Seyfarth2008} and $\lambda(T)$ \cite{Ormeno2002,Chia2003,Ozcan2003} with the results consistent with $d$-wave superconductivity with line nodes.
-For LaFePO, $\lambda(T)$ \cite{Fletcher2009,Hicks2009} and $\kappa(T)$ \cite{Yamashita2009,Sutherland2012} measurements indicate line nodes but with theory suggesting it to be of $A_{2g}$ ($s$-wave) symmetry \cite{Kuroki2009}.
-KFe$_2$As$_2$ is more controversial.
-Although $\lambda(T)$ has a strong, quasi-linear dependence consistent with gap nodes \cite{Hashimoto2010}, specific heat measurements \cite{Hardy2013} show evidence for very small gaps which maybe difficult to distinguish from true nodes. $\kappa(T)$ measurements have been argued to show universal behavior consistent with $d$-wave order \cite{Reid2012}, although this has been disputed \cite{Watanabe2014}.
-Studies of $\lambda(T)$ and the effect of electron irradiation on the doped series Ba$_{1-x}$K$_x$Fe$_2$As$_2$, in combination with theoretical work, suggest that Ba$_{1-x}$K$_x$Fe$_2$As$_2$ has a highly anisotropic gap which may change sign on some parts of the Fermi surface as $x\rightarrow 1 $ \cite{Choe2016}.
+For LaFePO, $\lambda(T)$ \cite{Fletcher2009,Hicks2009} and $\kappa(T)$ \cite{Yamashita2009,Sutherland2012} measurements indicate line nodes but with theory suggesting $\Delta(\bm{k})$ to have $A_{2g}$ ($s$-wave) symmetry \cite{Kuroki2009}.
+KFe$_2$As$_2$ is more controversial; although $\lambda(T)$ has a strong, quasi-linear dependence consistent with gap nodes \cite{Hashimoto2010}, specific heat measurements \cite{Hardy2013} show evidence for very small gaps which may be difficult to distinguish from true nodes. $\kappa(T)$ measurements have been argued to show universal behaviour consistent with $d$-wave order \cite{Reid2012}, although this has been disputed \cite{Watanabe2014}.
+Additionally, angle-resolved photoemission (ARPES) measurements have indicated the presence of eight-fold nodes on one of the Fermi surface sheets \cite{Okazaki2012}.
+This result should be viewed with some caution since the measurement was carried out at $T = 1.5$ K, and given $T_c = 3.4$ K, the gap structure will not have fully developed to its zero temperature value.
+Studies of $\lambda(T)$ and the effect of electron irradiation on the doped series Ba$_{1-x}$K$_x$Fe$_2$As$_2$, in combination with theoretical work, suggest that Ba$_{1-x}$K$_x$Fe$_2$As$_2$ has a highly anisotropic gap which may change sign on some parts of the Fermi surface as $x\rightarrow 1$ \cite{Cho2016}.
+Hence it remains an open question whether KFe$_2$As$_2$ has gap nodes or not.

-Our measurements of $\lambda(T,H)$ were performed using a tunnel diode oscillator technique \cite{Carrington1999}.
-The sample is attached to a sapphire cold finger and inserted into a small, copper solenoid which forms part of a tank circuit that is resonated at 14\,MHz using the tunnel diode circuit.
-A small dc field is applied parallel to the RF field using a superconducting solenoid.
-The sapphire cold finger is cooled down to a minimum temperature of 50\,mK using a dilution refrigerator.
-The RF field is estimated to be a few $\mu T$ and the Earth's field is shielded using a mu-metal can.